essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/footer.md

 ## How to use the footer

 Place the Footer at the bottom of every page.
 Nothing should be placed below it.
 Avoid adding extra links unles completely nescessary.

+## Content to be published

+- Accessibility
+- Social media links